Polylogarithmic function

 The notation log^{k}n is often used as a shorthand for (log n)^{k}, analogous to sin^{2}θ for (sin θ)^{2}.

-In computer science, polylogarithmic functions occur as the order of time or memory used by some algorithms (e.g., "it has polylogarithmic order").
+In computer science, polylogarithmic functions occur as the order of time for some data structure operations.
+Additionally, the exponential function of a polylogarithmic function produces a function with quasi-polynomial growth, and algorithms with this as their time complexity are said to take quasi-polynomial time.

 All polylogarithmic functions of n are o(n^{ε}) for every exponent ε > 0 (for the meaning of this symbol, see small o notation), that is, a polylogarithmic function grows more slowly than any positive exponent.
 This observation is the basis for the soft O notation Õ(n).